What is Profit?

 - Includes non-cash expenses such as depreciation, impairment charges, and stock-based compensation

-Thank you for reading this guide to understanding the various types of income.
+Thank you for reading this guide to understanding the various metrics of income.
 CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)® designation, designed to transform anyone into a world-class financial analyst.
-To learn more, these additional resources will be helpful:
+To learn more, these additional CFI resources will be helpful: